-Microvision, Inc. is offering directly to certain investors an aggregate of 3,000,000 shares of its common stock, 951,055 of which are offered pursuant to our prospectus dated March 3, 2003, and 2,048,945 of which are offered pursuant to our prospectus dated April 26, 2002.
+Microvision, Inc. is offering directly to certain investors an aggregate of 560,000 shares of its common stock.

 Our common stock is traded on the Nasdaq National Market under the symbol "MVIS."
 On October 30, 2003, the last reported sale price of our common stock was \$7.10 per share.